aaronstevenwhite/arcweight/README.md

 **A high-performance, modular Rust library for weighted finite state transducers (WFSTs).**

 ArcWeight provides a comprehensive toolkit for constructing, combining, optimizing, and searching weighted finite-state transducers.
-It offers functionality comparable to [OpenFst](https://www.openfst.org/) with a modern, type-safe Rust API, making it ideal for natural language processing, speech recognition, computational linguistics, and machine learning applications.
+Built upon the foundational work of {{#cite mohri1997finite}}, {{#cite mohri2000design}}, and {{#cite allauzen2007openfst}}, it offers functionality comparable to [OpenFst](https://www.openfst.org/) with a modern, type-safe Rust API, making it ideal for natural language processing, speech recognition, computational linguistics, and machine learning applications.

 ## What Are Finite State Transducers?

-Finite State Transducers (FSTs) are powerful mathematical models that transform input sequences into output sequences with associated costs or probabilities.
-Think of them as smart pattern matchers that can:
+Finite State Transducers (FSTs) are computational models that define rational relations between strings, enabling the transformation of input sequences into output sequences with associated weights {{#cite mohri1997finite}}.
+Originally developed for speech recognition and natural language processing {{#cite mohri2002weighted}}, FSTs have become fundamental tools in computational linguistics that can:

 - **Spell check and correct text** (input: "teh" $\to$ output: "the")
 - **Translate between languages** (input: "hello" $\to$ output: "hola")